-As an assistant professor in the Division of Education and Counseling at Xavier, Dr. Robinson-Morris also taught educational leadership doctoral courses.
+Ever the educator, in 2021, Dr. Robinson-Morris concurrently served as an adjunct professor of Public Administration in the School of Professional Advancement at Tulane University where he developed and taught Reimagining and Leading Educational Systems for the Future.
+He also served as an assistant professor in the Division of Education and Counseling at Xavier, where he taught educational leadership doctoral courses.
 Previously, he instructed higher education administration masters and doctoral students at the University of New Orleans and University of Wisconsin-La Crosse as an adjunct professor teaching courses in quantitative and qualitative research methodology, college student development theory, the history of higher education, and teaching, learning, and curriculum in higher education.
-Dr. Robinson-Morris lectures frequently in his free time and continues to serve on dissertation committees at both Xavier and the University of New Orleans.
-He is currently teaching a doctoral level qualitative methodologies course at the University of New Orleans.
+Dr. Robinson-Morris lectures frequently in his free time and continues to serve on dissertation committees at both Xavier University of Louisiana and the University of New Orleans.

 David previously held graduate assistantships in LSU Community University Partnerships (CUP) in Equity, Diversity and Community Outreach, has served as senior publicist to the former mayor of New Orleans following Hurricane Katrina, as a higher education administrator at Loyola University New Orleans, where he served for four years as the associate director of alumni relations; and as director of development (fundraising) for both the Capital One-New Beginnings Charter Schools Network and Breakthrough New Orleans at Isidore Newman School.